-Similarly, the use of DNS Server Cookies [25] may increase the amount of server-side processing on root servers.
+DNS Server Cookies [27] may also increase the amount of server-side processing on root servers.
 Server Cookies are pseudorandom numbers that name servers generate to loosely authenticate incoming DNS queries.
 The amount of processing that the cookie mechanism requires depends on the particular algorithm that the server uses to generate cookies.

-The advantage of using DNS server cookies is that they provide servers with a lightweight mechanism to treat validated requests in a different way than non-validated requests, for instance by severely rate limiting the latter and mitigating DDoS attacks.
+The advantage of using DNS server cookies is that they provide servers with a lightweight mechanism to treat validated requests in a different way than non-validated requests, for instance by severely rate limiting the latter.
 This enables servers to reduce the impact of reflection and denial of service attacks to their response rate limit, which contributes to increasing the stability of the DNS.